LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic07-2A-GeminiGemChatbot.md

 You can make a Gem from scratch or modify one that has already been made.

+See the Instructions on the Gemini web page.

-### Writing Instructions
+### Including a Web Search in the Gem Instructions

 you **can** instruct a custom Gem to use its web search capability to look for information, and you can mention a specific website.

-However, it's important to understand the nuance:

 ### 1. You Cannot Force Exclusivity

 You can include instructions like:

-> "Whenever the user asks a question about current news or market prices, you must first search the web. **Focus your search on information found on `www.example-finance-site.com` or `www.example-news-blog.org` to prioritize those sources.**"
+> "Whenever the user asks a question about current news or market prices, you must <u>first</u> search the web. **Focus your search on information found on `www.example-finance-site.com` or `www.example-news-blog.org` to prioritize those sources.**"

 - **What it does:** This provides a strong behavioral constraint for the Gemini model.
 When it decides to use its Google Search grounding tool (which is how it gets current web data), the model will heavily weigh the specified domains in its search query and information retrieval.
 - **What it doesn't do:** You cannot strictly prevent the Gem from bringing up information from other sources if those sources are deemed more relevant or authoritative by the underlying Gemini model/search tool.
 The Gemini model is designed to provide the best, most comprehensive answer available via Google Search.